fictive-kin/fl33t-client/docs/getting_started.rst

 Getting Started
 ===============

-You must already have a valid fl33t account, in order to use this client.
+In order to use this client, you must already have a valid fl33t account.
 You will need to know the `team_id` assigned to you by fl33t, and you will need to create a session token within the fl33t console for you to use with this client.
-Various privilege levels are available, most non-informational interactions will require that the session token have `admin` privileges, but the selection of the specific privilege to assign to this new session token are left up to the reader.
+Various privilege levels are available.
+Most non-informational interactions will require that the session token have `admin` privileges, but the selection of the specific privilege to assign to this new session token are left up to you.

 Basic Tutorial
 --------------